asher-lab/Hacash-Block-Reader/README.md

 [https://github.com/bitcoin-abe/bitcoin-abe](https://github.com/bitcoin-abe/bitcoin-abe)

-:scroll: File can be read however it returns unrelated data related to Hacash.
+:scroll: File can be read however it returns unrelated data in connection with Hacash.

 # Usage